OODA: Observe, Orient, Decide, & Act

 OODA Loop

-The OODA Loop model was developed by Col. John Boyd, USAF (Ret) during the Korean War:
+The OODA Loop model was developed by Col. John Boyd, USAF (Ret) during the Korean War.
+It is a concept consisting of the following four actions:

-This looping concept referred to the ability possessed by fighter pilots that allowed them to succeed in combat.
+This looping concept referred to the ability possessed by fighter pilots to cycle through the four actions that allowed them to succeed in combat.
 It is now used by the U.S. Marines and other organizations.
-The premise of the model is that decision-making is the result of rational behavior.
-Problems are viewed as a cycle of Observation, Orientation (situational awareness), Decision, and Action.
+The premise of the model is that decision-making is the result of rational behavior in which problems are viewed as a cycle of Observation, Orientation (situational awareness), Decision Making, and Action.
+Boyd diagramed the OODA loop as shown in the figure below:

 Observation